XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 In Cosmos DB create a SQL query on the `taxitrips` collection to find the trip records which correspond to geo coordinates from the murder record(s).
 See [`labs/queries/Cosmos_DB_queries.md`](labs/queries/Cosmos_DB_queries.md) for the query.

+What is the taxi pickup time and the pickup and dropoff coordinates?